zhedongma/zhedongma.github.io/_pages/about.md

 Publications
 ======
 * __Z.
-Ma__, S. Wang, H. Sheng, and S. Lakshmikanthan, "Modeling, Analysis and Mitigation of Radiated EMI Due to PCB Ground Impedance in a 65W High-density Active-clamp Flyback Converter," in IEEE Transactions on Industrial Electronics, Early access, 2023.
+Ma__, S. Wang, H. Sheng and S. Lakshmikanthan, "Modeling, Analysis and Mitigation of Radiated EMI Due to PCB Ground Impedance in a 65 W High-Density Active-Clamp Flyback Converter," in IEEE Transactions on Industrial Electronics, vol. 70, no. 12, pp. 12267-12277, Dec.
+2023.

 * __Z.
 Ma__ and S. Wang, "Prediction and Measurement Techniques for Radiated EMI of Power Converters with Cables," in Chinese Journal of Electrical Engineering, December 2022.

 * __Z.
 Ma__, Y. Li, S. Wang, H. Sheng, and S. Lakshmikanthan, "Investigation and Reduction of EMI Noise due to the Reverse Recovery Currents of 50/60Hz Diode Rectifiers
-," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, July 2022.__(Paper advertised on the journal website)__
+," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, July 2022.__(Paper advertised on the journal website & Prompted in IEEE Industrial Electronics Newsletter as a Feature Article)__

 * __Z.
 Ma__, Y. Lai, Y. Yang, Q. Huang, and S. Wang, "Review of Radiated EMI Modeling and Mitigation Techniques in Power Electronics Systems," in Proceedings of IEEE Applied Power Electronics Conference and Exposition, 2023.__(Best Presentation Award)__